 Developing a deeper purpose

 J.D.'s Capstone advisor connected him to AMIGOS, a student organization that places volunteers in Columbia-area medical clinics.
 Using his medical knowledge and Spanish language skills, J.D. was able to work as a translator during patient intake.

 “I’ve developed a deep passion for the Hispanic community and the health care it receives.
 It actually made me want shift my focus from solely on medicine to public health and solving health disparities.”

 Last Spring Break, he took his interests abroad by participating in a Capstone Scholars medical mission trip to Costa Rica.
 The group’s primary mission was bringing much-needed health care to people in underserved and impoverished areas.

 “At a large university, it’s easier to get involved when you have ‘plug-ins’ for resources.
 For me, the Capstone Scholars program did just that.
 The program has provided everything I’ve needed, from improving my Spanish and securing clinical hours to finding leadership and travel opportunities, or giving back to the community.”

 J.D.’s travel experiences didn’t stop after Costa Rica.
-J.D. earned the opportunity to study abroad in Japan through the Global Passport Grant, a study abroad scholarship available to Capstone and Honors students.
+He also earned the opportunity to study in Japan through the Global Passport Grant, a study abroad scholarship available to Capstone and Honors students.

 I am South Carolina.